 The staff at Hyatt Lost Pines was keenly aware of the cold and tried to make things as pleasant as possible for all of the guests.
 One night, as we drove back from dinner and headed for the parking lot, we noticed a golf cart following us.
 When we got out of the car, the employee told us to hop in instead of walking to the door.
 My boys also were offered a ride when walking from the carnival to the s’mores fire pit.
 We were thrilled to get out of the cold for those walks and very grateful for the employees offering the rides.

 Cost of New Year’s Eve and Using Points for a Stay

 The New Year’s package at Hyatt Lost Pines includes a lot of awesome stuff—extra family activities, dinner and breakfast buffet, dance party and fireworks—but it also comes with a hefty price tag.
 This year, rooms started at $500 a night with a two-night minimum.
 By the time taxes and resort fee are added in, the cost is at least $1200 for a two-night stay around New Year’s.

 If you have Chase Ultimate Rewards points from a card like the Chase Sapphire Preferred, you can transfer the points to Hyatt on a 1:1 basis.
-You can also apply for the Chase Hyatt card (referral link here) and get 45,000 points after spending $2000 in the first three months and adding an authorized user.
+You can also apply for the Chase Hyatt card (see Leana’s referral link here and Nancy’s referral link here) and get 60,000 points after spending $6000 in the first six months.